-Airport inspections are completed to accurately assess and report conditions within the system of general aviation public airports to inform and provide guidance to airport sponsors on correcting safety and other operational related deficiencies.
-They ensure the data is promulgated with a degree of accuracy and frequency consistent with the exercise of FAA responsibilities.
-It will also provide for the efficient means of producing both recurring, one-time, and special inspection reports for management guidance, sponsor programming, and statistical analysis.
+Airport inspections are performed by DOTD to 1) accurately assess and report conditions within the system of general aviation public airports and 2) to inform and provide guidance to airport sponsors on correcting safety and other operational related deficiencies.
+DOTD inspectors ensure the data is promulgated with a degree of accuracy and frequency consistent with the exercise of FAA responsibilities.
+DOTD inspections also provide for the efficient means of producing both recurring, one-time, and special inspection reports for management guidance, sponsor programming, and statistical analysis.
 Table 5.1 indicates the duration and type of inspections completed by DOTD and the facilities required for inspection by the state.